kailanich/datajournalism-fall22/assignment3.md

 Read the [Quartz Guide to Bad Data](https://github.com/Quartz/bad-data-guide)

-Write a short memo in `assignment3.md` listing the "bad data" issues you may find with data in reporting your final project, and how you may be able to address them.
+I think some of the big issues I'll have in my search is that some of the data has already been filed as .pdf files.
+Since my main question also includes social media, some of the data may not be entirely trustworthy since the FCC doesn't regulate those platforms like broadcast television or radio.

--Unfortunately, a huge problem with some of the data is that it has been filed as .pdf files.
+Google ads might be a great resource.
+However, they don't track advertisements by issue, which would be a helpful element.
+Instead, they focus on candidates.

--Hard to find data from social media since they legally do not have to report their information to the FCC.
+How will I point this out in my report?